 The University Interdisciplinary Studies (UIS) Curriculum

 University Interdisciplinary Studies (UIS) is a topic-based curriculum in which each course and topic is explored through multiple disciplinary lenses.

 All Baccalaureate Degree seeking students take four courses in the University Interdisciplinary Studies Program (UIS) from four different content areas including at least one course with a detailed focus on issues of diversity, equity, and inclusion.

-As undergraduate students take courses in the All-University Curriculum, they are introduced, perhaps for the first time, to fields of knowledge that may hold special opportunities for them.
+As undergraduate students take courses in UIS, they are introduced, perhaps for the first time, to fields of knowledge that may hold special opportunities for them.
 Many students who begin college have not decided on a major or profession.
-The All-University Curriculum encourages students to explore majors in a thoughtful way and thus may lead them to new interests and career choices.
+The UIS encourages students to explore majors in a thoughtful way and thus may lead them to new interests and career choices.